sirlensalot/tatterdemalion/posts/Pleonid.md

 The polarity of a cross -- whether a strand passes over or under another strand -- is used to decide when a strand sounds a particular pitch.
 An over-cross or flat cross sounds the indexed pitch, whereas an under-cross continues the pitch started in a previous cross.
-Under-crosses at the beginning of a strand are removed.
+Under-crosses at the beginning of a strand are removed.^[Handling of initial under-crosses is perhaps a bug, as by removing them, the rhythmic projection is distorted.
+A parameter in the Haskell code now governs whether to remove or convert to an initial rest.]
 For instance, in the braid above, the strand starting at `10` begins with an over cross, sounding the pitch `10` through the following 4 under-crosses.
 It then over-crosses at `1`, and again at `5`, resulting in two new notes.